 So, what makes Weight Watchers so successful?
 The basic concept is that if you make healthy choices and lifestyle changes, you’ll feel better and lose weight.

 Instead of counting calories, Weight Watchers uses a point system.
 The latest version of their program is called FreeStyle, which assigns a SmartPoints value to every food.
-Based on criteria like gender, height, and weight you’ll be given a budget to “spend” on food each day which you will track on the WW app.
+Based on criteria like gender, height, and weight, you’ll be given a budget to “spend” on food each day which you will track on the WW app.

 To encourage healthy eating, most fruits and veggies are “free” in their point system, but unhealthy foods, like a doughnut, will cost you big points.
 If you follow your budget, you should lose about 2 pounds per week until you reach your goal weight.
 Simple, right?

 All Weight Watchers memberships include a number of resources including tracking, recipes, and their Connect social network where you can find support from hundreds of other women and men on Weight Watchers.
-Adding Meetings is optional; it will cost you more, but the in-person support and accountability greatly increases customer success rate… learn more.
+Adding Meetings is optional; it will cost you more, but the in-person support and accountability greatly increase customer success rate… learn more.

 *View their featured promotion or all WW deals